YuzheGu/Speech-Transcriber-with-RevAI/README.md

 ### csv output

-If the **csv_file** variable is specified `True`, an additional csv file with the same name will be generated for every text file created.
+If the **word-by-word file** variable is specified `True`, an additional csv file with the same name will be generated for every text file created.

 A csv transcription file consists of three columns: **Filename**, **Transcription**, and **Confidence** as shown below.
 Each line contains the transcription of a word in the listed audio file.